akdetrick/dotCSS/deck.md

 ## Breaking the cycle

-* start thinking about the developer experience
+* think about the developer experience
 * focus on the decision point at which developers need to add more CSS
 * reduce design fragmentation

 ---

-## Utility classes
+## Utility classes to the rescue

 (flush modifiers)
 "if these classes already exist and are easier to remember, you don't have to write extra CSS"